heySourabh/SimpleHTTPServer/README.md

 `java -jar /dist/SimpleHTTPServer.jar`

-### To runthe server on a specific port run the command:
+### To run the server on a specific port run the command:

 `java -jar /dist/SimpleHTTPServer.jar <port>`